Like pretty much everyone who backpacks, I’ve been looking for ways for lighten my load to make the trips I do take less of a toll on my body.

 Finally, one of the best ways to save weight without buying new gear is to take less gear.
 Sounds simple, but many of us are hesitant to give up items that provide some type of comfort.
 I went through everything else that I carry and eliminated a few items, changed how much I take of some items, and switched out stuff sacks for a few.

-For example, I was pretty happy to use an insulated mug for drinking hot coffee or tea, but my Jetboil Minimo stove has a bowl that can be used as a mug and I take it anyway, so it makes a good substitute.
-Sure, my drink doesn’t stay hot as long, but something has to go and this is an easy one to leave at home.
-I also decided to leave my solar lantern.
+For example, I decided to leave my solar lantern.
 I use it to journal in my tent at night, but I can use my headlamp.
-Changing to a headlamp that can be recharged using the same battery backup that I take for charging my phone and InReach device means that I don’t need to take extra batteries.
+And changing to a headlamp that can be recharged using the same battery backup that I take for charging my phone and InReach device means that I don’t need to take extra batteries.

-Here’s a list of the changes I made to cut 5.5 pounds from my pack:
+Here’s a list of the changes I made in 2018 to cut 5.5 pounds from my pack:

 - 26 ounces: Purchased a quilt to use instead of a sleeping bag.